-- a) Related parties for a bank are its parent, subsidiary(ies), associates / joint ventures, Key Management Personnel (KMP) and relatives of KMP.
-KMP are the whole-time directors for an Indian bank and the Chief Executive Officer (CEO) for a foreign bank having branches in India.
-Relatives of KMP would be on the lines indicated in Section 45S of the RBI Act, 1934 - b) The name and nature of related party relationship shall be disclosed, irrespective of whether there have been transactions, where control exists within the meaning of the Standard.
+- i) Related parties for a bank are its parent, subsidiaries, associates / joint ventures, Key Management Personnel (KMP) and relatives of KMP.
+KMP are the whole-time directors for an Indian bank.
+Relatives of KMP would be on the lines indicated in Section 45S of the RBI Act, 1934. - ii) The name and nature of related party relationship shall be disclosed, irrespective of whether there have been transactions, where control exists within the meaning of the Standard.
 Control would normally exist in case of parent-subsidiary relationship.
-The disclosures may be limited to aggregate for each of the above related party categories and would pertain to the year-end position as also the maximum position during the year. - c) The Accounting Standard is applicable to all nationalised banks.
-The accounting standard exempts state-controlled enterprises, i.e., a nationalised bank from making any disclosures pertaining to its transactions with other related parties which are also state controlled enterprises.
-Thus, a nationalised bank need not disclose its transactions with the subsidiaries as well as the RRBs sponsored by it.
-However, it will be required to disclose its transactions with other related parties. - d) Secrecy provisions: If in any of the above category of related parties there is only one related party entity, any disclosure would tantamount to infringement of customer confidentiality.
-In terms of AS 18, the disclosure requirements do not apply in circumstances when providing such disclosures would conflict with the reporting enterprise's duty of confidentiality as specifically required in terms of statute, by regulator or similar competent authority.
+The disclosures may be limited to aggregate for each of the above related party categories and would pertain to the year-end position as also the maximum position during the year. - iii) Secrecy provisions: If in any of the above category of related parties there is only one related party entity, any disclosure would be tantamount to infringement of customer confidentiality.
+In terms of AS 18, the disclosure requirements do not apply in circumstances when providing such disclosures would conflict with the reporting enterprise's duties of confidentiality as specifically required in terms of statute, by regulator or similar competent authority.
 Further, in case a statute or regulator governing an enterprise prohibits the enterprise from disclosing certain information, which is required to be disclosed, non-disclosure of such information would not be deemed as non-compliance with the Accounting Standards.
 On account of the judicially recognised common law duty of the bank to maintain the confidentiality of the customer details, it need not make such disclosures.
 In view of the above, where the disclosures under the Accounting Standards are not aggregated disclosures in respect of any category of related party, i.e., where there is only one entity in any category of related party, a bank need not disclose any details pertaining to that related party other than the relationship with that related party.

-(vii) Accounting Standard 23 - Accounting for Investments in Associates in CFS
+(6) Accounting Standard 23 - Accounting for Investments in Associates in CFS

-- (a) This Accounting Standard sets out principles and procedures for recognising, in the Consolidated Financial Statements (CFS), the effects of the investments in associates on the financial position and operating results of a group. - (b) The Standard requires that an investment in an associate shall be accounted for in CFS under the equity method subject to certain exceptions. - (c) The term 'associate' is defined as an enterprise in which the investor has significant influence and which is neither a subsidiary nor a joint venture of the investor. - (d) 'Significant influence' is the power to participate in the financial and / or operating policy decisions of the investee but not control over those policies.
-Such an influence may be gained by share ownership, statute, or agreement. - (e) As regards share ownership, if an investor holds, directly or indirectly through subsidiaries 20 per cent or more of the voting power of the investee, it is presumed that the investor has significant influence, unless it can be clearly demonstrated that this is not the case.
-Conversely, if the investor holds, directly or indirectly through subsidiaries less than 20 per cent of the voting power of the investee, it is presumed that the investor does not have significant influence, unless such influence can be clearly demonstrated.
+(a) This Accounting Standard sets out principles and procedures for recognising, in the Consolidated Financial Statements (CFS), the effects of the investments in associates on the financial position and operating results of a group.

+(b) The Standard requires that an investment in an associate shall be accounted for in CFS under the equity method subject to certain exceptions.

+(c) The term 'associate' is defined as an enterprise in which the investor has significant influence and which is neither a subsidiary nor a joint venture of the investor.

+(d) 'Significant influence' is the power to participate in the financial and / or operating policy decisions of the investee but not control over those policies.
+Such an influence may be gained by share ownership, statute or agreement.

+(e) As regards share ownership, if an investor holds, directly or indirectly through subsidiaries 20 percent or more of the voting power of the investee, it is presumed that the investor has significant influence, unless it can be clearly demonstrated that this is not the case.
+Conversely, if the investor holds, directly or indirectly through subsidiaries less than 20 percent of the voting power of the investee, it is presumed that the investor does not have significant influence, unless such influence can be clearly demonstrated.
 A substantial or majority ownership by another investor does not necessarily preclude an investor from having significant influence.